preetgami/la-liga/README.md

 precision = 0.551

 The best model only works 55% of the time.
-That too when the propbability of a choice is either win or lose( which is 50% regardless).
-More tweaks need to be done